milgradesec/pages-gc/README.md

 # cfpages-delete-deployments

-Python script to delete old deployments from a Cloudflare Pages project
+Python script to delete old deployments from a Cloudflare Pages project.

 ## Usage